Ivory Coat Dog Food Review - Including Puppy, Senior & Grain Free

 Variety (5/5 Stars)

 Some grain-free dog foods can be very limited.
 Luckily, Ivory Coat isn’t one of them!
 Depending on your pup’s needs and personal taste, you’ll probably be able to find a flavour they will love.
-They have anything from Salmon & Ocean fish, to Chicken & Coconut oil, as well as Lamb & Kangaroo, Sardines, Chicken and even Turkey.
+They have anything from Salmon & Ocean fish, to Chicken & Coconut Oil, as well as Lamb & Kangaroo, Sardines, Chicken and even Turkey.

 On top of these, they also offer several options adapted to your dog’s stage of life and activity level.
 Of course, there’s puppy and adult food, but you’ll also find low-fat options, senior foods as well as chilled, dry & wet options for most of their flavours.